 When it comes to the vocabulary used to define gender and sexual orientation, it can be difficult to keep track of exactly which words people are using to express different preferences and identities — frankly because there are a lot, they're evolving, and they're often defined by the people using them.
-(Refinery29 created a gender identity glossary for exactly these reasons.)

 One relatively new term is "skoliosexual," which means being primarily sexually, romantically, and/or aesthetically attracted to genderqueer, transgender, and/or non-binary people.
 It's unclear exactly when the word originated, but it's been floated in certain genderqueer Tumblrs and Reddit threads for around the last five years.

-It's important to point out that skoliosexuality isn't limited to being attracted to just trans people or just non-binary people, and is inclusive of a range of different genderqueer identities, explains Michael Guichet, LMFT, a licensed psychotherapist who specializes in sex therapy for members of the LGBTQ community.
+It's important to point out that skoliosexuality isn't limited to being attracted to just trans people or just non-binary people, and is inclusive of a range of different genderqueer identities, explains Michael Guichet, LMFT, a licensed psychotherapist who specialises in sex therapy for members of the LGBTQ community.
 "Sometimes it doesn't include trans folks, and sometimes it does," he says.
 "As trans folks can fall into genderqueer or gender non-binary, it doesn't mean specifically that they all do."
 In other words, "skoliosexual" can be used to describe attraction to anyone under the larger umbrella of genderqueer.

 There has been some criticism of the actual etymology of the word, because the Greek root "skolio" can mean "tortuous" or "crooked" (like "scoliosis"), which implies that people who identify as skoliosexual are somehow broken.
 For this reason, a few people on Tumblr say they prefer ceterosexual or allotroposexual as alternative labels.